-Join Kevin Stohlmeyer for an in-depth discussion in this video Creating custom art with the Scatter brush, part of Using Wacom Tablets with Illustrator.
+Join Kevin Stohlmeyer for an in-depth discussion in this video Creating custom art with the Scatter brush, part of Illustrator: Using Wacom Tablets.

 - Now let's take a look at the scatter brush options.…I've gone back into my Layers panel…and I've chosen the scatter background layer.…In my Brushes, I have a pre-set brush called Dot Rings.…I'm going to double-click on that, and inside of here,…I can choose size, spacing, scatter or rotation…for my pressure-sensitive settings.…I recommend starting with one setting at a time…to see how it works and then expand into the other ones.…Don't try doing them all at once…or you may get unexpected results.…